manci5/HomeBridge/README.md

 If you have a thermostat or bulb hooked up to your Raspberry Pi, you need to tell HomeBridge whenever temperature or brightness change.
 To do that, you run a simple "java -jar" command like one of these:

->java -jar /Applications/HomeBridge.app/Contents/HomeUpdater.jar update 123423 temperature 25
+>java -jar /Applications/HomeBridge.app/Contents/HomeUpdater.jar update 123423 temperature 24 (thermostat)

->java -jar /Applications/HomeBridge.app/Contents/HomeUpdater.jar update 789778 on
+>java -jar /Applications/HomeBridge.app/Contents/HomeUpdater.jar update 789778 on (switch or lightbulb)

->java -jar /Applications/HomeBridge.app/Contents/HomeUpdater.jar update 789778 off
+>java -jar /Applications/HomeBridge.app/Contents/HomeUpdater.jar update 789778 off (switch or lightbulb)

->java -jar /Applications/HomeBridge.app/Contents/HomeUpdater.jar update 789778 brightness 75
+>java -jar /Applications/HomeBridge.app/Contents/HomeUpdater.jar update 789778 brightness 90 (lightbulb)

-Both Switches and Lightbulbs use the "on" or "off" commands.
-Lightbulb also uses "brightness 100", and Thermostat uses only "temperature 22" commands.
-These number can of course be changed to anything you want.
+The number after "update" is the ID of the accessory which is randomly generated for each newly added accessory.

-As you can see, in Mac version, the HomeUpdater.jar is inside HomeBridge.app/Contents.
+As you can see, in Mac version, the HomeUpdater.jar can be found inside HomeBridge.app/Contents.